elnabo/json2object/README.md

 - Typedef alias of supported types
 - Enum values
 - Abstract over a supported type
-- Abstract enum of String or Int
+- Abstract enum of String, Int, Float or Bool

 ### Other